 What key features should a project management tool have?

-Project management is mostly about breaking complexity into control.
-Any effective project management tool must first enable you to break down a project into manageable chunks of work—a fundamental process known as Work Breakdown Structure (WBS) in technical terms.
-But breaking things down isn’t enough; these tasks need to be organized, tracked, and managed effectively as the project evolves.
-Whether deadlines run in parallel or sequentially, a good tool should reduce the burden of manually managing the progress.
+At the most basic level, project management tools are all about breaking complexity into control.
+Any effective system must first enable you to break down a project into manageable chunks of work—a fundamental process known as Work Breakdown Structure (WBS) in technical terms.
+This is exactly why I haven’t included tools in the following list that are just glorified to-do lists.
+If a tool can’t show you what a task is really about, or where it fits into the bigger picture, it’s not helping you manage a project.
+Whether deadlines run in parallel or sequentially, a good tool should reduce the burden of manually managing the progress at all levels.

-Another critical yet often overlooked aspect is knowledge management.
-As a project unfolds, it continuously generates information—decisions, updates, documents, and discussions.
-A great project management tool ensures that everything stays accessible, structured, and retrievable at any moment.
+Another critical yet often overlooked aspect is information management.
+Projects continuously generate information—decisions, updates, documents, and discussions.
+Without a system to capture and surface that info when you need it, people end up lost in Slack threads or re-asking the same questions.
+I’ve seen even high-performing teams struggling to keep up because of poor information infrastructure.
+A project management tool ensures that everything stays accessible, structured, and retrievable at any moment.

 Moreover, even the best organizational systems are meaningless without people working in sync.
 The true test of a project management tool is how well it brings teams together—offering absolute visibility, seamless communication, and frictionless collaboration.

 The terminology may vary across different tools, but the underlying principles of effective project management remain the same.
-With that in mind, here are the essential features that define a project management tool.
+With that in mind, here are the essential features that a project management tool must have.

 15 best project management tools